icfpc-dniwe/icfpc-2024/WRITEUP.abbradar.md

 intent when fed the custom syntax.
 I have also implemented a parser for the syntax to make playing with expressions easier.
 Eventually, I solved 4 to 6.
 Another thing to help was an optimizer, which rewrote the expressions to be more readable.
-I introduced a `Y`{.verbatim} binary function (the Y combinator) and a simple rewriter that detected it; it immediately improved the readability a lot.
+I introduced a `Y` binary function (the Y combinator) and a simple rewriter that detected it; it immediately improved the readability a lot.